-- Participants are required to wear formal attire. - Delegates must have the appropriate formal socks and shoes for the event, with no designs or vibrant colors. - Red is absolutely prohibited in any of its presentations, except for makeup. - Makeup must be formal and natural looks, avoid usage of extravagant makeup such as. prohibited eye shadow colors, strong lipstick colors, or overly heavy make-ups. - Neon colors are not allowed; as well, green and yellow are not permitted unless they are muted down and discreet shades. - Avoid patterned fabrics, especially if they are too jazzy or distracting. - In case of wearing a traditional attire, the Delegate must make sure it is the formal attire of their country.
+- Participants are required to wear formal attire. - Delegates must have the appropriate formal socks and shoes for the event, with no patterns or vibrant colors. - Red is absolutely prohibited in any of its presentations, except for makeup. - Neon colors are not allowed; as well, green and yellow are not permitted unless they are muted down and discreet shades. - Avoid patterned fabrics, especially if they are too jazzy or distracting. - In case of wearing a traditional attire, the Delegate must make sure it is the formal attire of their country.